• Skip to primary navigation

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!

-A bowl of Whole30 potato salad topped with fresh parsley.
+A bowl of potato salad garnished with fresh parsley and chopped green onion.

-This is the best Whole30 potato salad recipe.
-It's so easy to make and it's dairy free, healthy and also paleo.
+This is the best gluten-free potato salad recipe.
+It's so easy to make and it's also dairy-free.

 Print Pin Rate